johnstoc13/Employee-Team-Generator/README.md

 The generated HTML can be viewed here: [My Awesome Team Generator](https://johnstoc13.github.io/Employee-Team-Generator/output/team.html)

+You can also view a video demonstration here: [Video Demo](https://youtu.be/CAHs9fGLbAE)

 ## Usage

 To use this application, download the code and install the necessary dependencies.
 Then run: